+The COR will:

-- a.
-Ensure the appropriate technical qualifications, training, and experience requirements according to DoDI 5000.72, "DoD Standard for Contracting Officer's Representative (COR) Certification," and this Manual have been met prior to requesting a COR appointment. - b.
-Review, understand, and familiarize themselves with the terms and conditions of the contracts to which they are assigned. - c.
-Perform appointed/delegated COR duties according to DoDI 5000.72, DoD COR's Guidebook, and additional DoD COR policies, and this Manual. - d.
-Promptly notify the KO of employment changes or other circumstances necessitating termination of COR appointment so that proper oversight is maintained throughout the life of the contract.
+a.
+Ensure appropriate technical qualifications, training, and experience requirements according to DoDI 5000.72 and this Manual have been met prior to requesting a COR appointment.

+b.
+Review, understand, and familiarize themselves with the terms and conditions of the contracts to which they are assigned.

+c.
+Perform appointed/delegated COR duties according to DoDI 5000.72, DoD COR's Guidebook, additional DoD COR policies, and this Manual.

+d.
+Promptly notify the KO of employment changes or other circumstances necessitating termination of COR appointment so that appointments can be terminated and replacement CORs appointed so proper oversight is maintained throughout the life of the contract.

 2.15.
 PM/RO/RA.

 The PM, RO, or RA will: